 The Board of Directors of the NVIC mostly consists of members of the Executive Boards of the participating institutions:

-Prof. Carel J.J.M.
-Stolker, Rector Magnificus, President, University of Leiden
+Prof. Dr Carel J.J.M.
+Stolker, Rector, President, Leiden University

-Prof. Gerard J.M.
-Meijer, President, Radboud University Nijmegen
+Prof. Dr Daniël Wigboldus, President, Radboud University, Nijmegen

 The Advisory Council consists of specialists in the fields of Arabic studies and Egyptology, representing the participating institutions: